QuaidShubin/Monopoly-Deal/memory-bank/activeContext.md

 3. How should we implement the rule that you can play 3 cards per turn?
 4. How to handle special cases like Double The Rent which counts as its own action?
 5. What's the best approach to implement the payment system for cards like Debt Collector?
-6. Should we add animation effects for card movements to enhance user experience?
+6. Should we add more animation effects for card movements to enhance user experience?
 7. How to handle complex action cards that require multiple steps (e.g., Deal Breaker)?
 8. What's the best approach for implementing the Just Say No counter-action?
 9. How to properly validate property sets for actions like Deal Breaker?